Kong/kongponents/docs/components/multiselect.md

 :::tip TIP
 If an item is specified with `selected: true` and `disabled: true`, then the item will be selected, disabled in the dropdown list, and the dismiss button will be removed, meaning a user cannot remove the selected item.

-You can specify `disabledTooltipText` property to customize the disabled tooltip label.
+You can specify `disabledTooltipText` property to customize the disabled tooltip that appears when hovering over the lock icon.
 Defaults to `This item cannot be removed`.
 :::

 <ClientOnly>